balqeesqud/task_master/README.md

 # task_master

+In this project, I will integrate AWS Amplify to add scalable backend functionality to our Taskmaster app.
+AWS Amplify provides a convenient way to interact with cloud services, and we'll be using it to store and manage tasks in DynamoDB.

+## Prerequisites
+- You should already have an AWS account.
+- Make sure you have the Amplify CLI installed.
+If not, install it by following the Amplify Getting Started guide.

 ## Features

 ### Homepage

+Refactored homepage RecyclerView to display all Task entities from DynamoDB.
+Query the tasks using Amplify and update your RecyclerView to display the cloud-based tasks.

 The main page of the application is designed to match the wireframe provided.
 It includes the following elements: